 As you approach the gorillas the guides will have you 'talk' to the gorillas with soothing belches to let them know that people are about and mean them no harm.
-The guides inform trackers of the appropriate behaviour, particularly in regards to the silverback male gorilla.
+The guides inform trackers of the appropriate behaviour, particularly in regard to the silverback male gorilla.
 Viewing time is limited to a maximum of one hour which usually involves slipping and scrambling on the slopes to get a good position to photograph the various family members or to keep up with playful juveniles.
-Looking deep into the expressive brown eyes of these gentle giants is surely the most exciting and poignant wildlife encounter that Africa has to offer.
+Looking deep into the expressive brown eyes of a gorilla is surely the most exciting and poignant wildlife encounter that Africa has to offer.

-Trekking takes anything from 2 to 4 hrs +/- so trekkers are usually back at the base hotel by around lunch time but this is not guaranteed.
+Trekking takes anything from 2 to upwards of 4 hours.
+Trekkers are usually back at the base hotel by around lunch time, but this is not guaranteed.

-Gorilla permits are currently US$1500 per person in Rwanda and US$600 (or US$350 in low season) in Uganda (subject to change).
+Gorilla permits are currently US$1,500 per person in Rwanda and US$700 in Uganda (subject to change).

-Quite a number of Mahlatini staff have been privileged enough to experience gorilla trekking in both Uganda and Rwanda; We would be more than happy to share our thrilling experiences with you and create a special gorilla trekking holiday that you will treasure.
+A number of Mahlatini staff have been privileged enough to experience gorilla trekking in both Uganda and Rwanda.
+We would be more than happy to share our thrilling experiences with you and create a special gorilla trekking holiday that you will treasure.